The Rise of Family Offices as Global Wealth Generators

 Future Growth

-Overall, wealth managers remain optimistic about the future of family offices.
+Overall, wealth managers remain optimistic about the future of henley family offices program.
 Their growing role in the global financial system continues to benefit the ultra-wealthy while simultaneously driving economic growth by financing businesses and institutions around the world.

 Gerard Aquilina, a seasoned family office adviser, emphasizes this point: "As family offices become more professional and diverse in their investments, they will remain a major driver of wealth creation and economic development globally."